Maine Public Lands

 - Rules of the Public Lands for review before your visit.

-- Burn It Where You Burn It!
+- Buy It Where You Burn It!
 Do not bring firewood into the State of Maine; help stop spread of forest-killing invasive insects.

 - Lean more about specific locations by using the search page.